How to Get to LEGOLAND Windsor by Train

 Parking

-If you’re arriving by car, there’s plenty of parking at Legoland.
-On average, it costs £8 for the day, or £7 if you book in advance.
+If you’re arriving by car, there’s plenty of parking at LEGOLAND.
+It costs £10 for the day or £8 if you book in advance.
+Car parking is included in the price of Gold Annual Passes.

 Rides and attractions

-There’s a vast array of amazing experiences and attractions at Legoland.
-The rides range from thrilling roller coasters to water rides, while attractions include driving in brightly coloured Lego-style cars and immersive, 4D experiences.
+There’s a huge choice of amazing experiences on offer at LEGOLAND.
+The rides range from thrilling roller coasters to water rides, while attractions include driving around in brightly coloured LEGO-style cars and immersive 4D experiences.

 There are rides suitable for a range of different ages.
-For example, the Duplo Dino Coaster offers a great first roller coaster experience for preschoolers.
-There’s also the Duplo Airport that lets little ones steer their very own helicopters.
+For example, the DUPLO Dino Coaster offers preschoolers a great first roller coaster experience.
+There’s also the DUPLO Airport that lets little ones steer their very own helicopters.

-For primary school-aged children, rides like Mia’s Riding Adventure (1.2m minimum height) provide endless thrills as kids ride horses in the air.
-Those over four years old are also sure to love Hydra’s Challenge, an experience that sees kids steering jet boats through the twists and turns of an exciting water ride.
+For primary school-aged children, rides like Mia’s Riding Adventure provide endless thrills as kids ride horses in the air.
+There’s also Hydra’s Challenge, an experience that sees kids steering jet boats through the twists and turns of an exciting water ride.

-The whole family will love strolling through the Enchanted Forest, a mystical, immersive walk-through, as well as Miniland, which rarely has queues and is a must for all Legoland visitors.
-Don’t be put off by the fact it's not a ride, as this Lego brick world is mind-blowing for kids and adults alike.
+The whole family will love strolling through the Enchanted Forest, a mystical, immersive walk-through experience.
+Miniland rarely has queues, but it is a must for all LEGOLAND visitors.
+Don’t be put off by the fact it's not a ride, as this LEGO brick world is mind-blowing for kids and adults alike.

-Overall, there are over 55 rides and attractions to explore, so it’s well worth downloading the Legoland app to get familiar with these before your trip.
+Overall, there are over 55 rides and attractions to explore, so it’s worth downloading the LEGOLAND app to get familiar with these before your trip.

 Queues

-Like any popular theme park, Legoland rides and attractions can rack up some pretty sizable queues.
+Like any popular theme park, LEGOLAND rides and attractions can rack up some sizable queues.

-You can expect to wait an hour or even more for the most popular rides at peak times (11 am - 4 pm).
-This doesn’t have to get in the way of you having a great day, you just need to formulate a bit of a game plan:
+You can expect to wait an hour or more for the most popular rides at peak times (11:00 am to 4:00 pm).
+This doesn’t have to get in the way of you having a great day, though.
+You just need to formulate a bit of a game plan:

 • Write a priority list of rides and experiences you want to go on before heading to the theme park.

-• Head to your priority rides as soon as you arrive – a lot of visitors will go straight for the first rides they see, meaning those that are deeper in the park might have shorter queues earlier on in the day.
+• Head to your priority rides as soon as you arrive.
+Many visitors will go straight for the first rides they see, meaning those further into the park might have shorter queues earlier on.

-• Try to intersperse longer queue waiting with easier activities that don’t require queueing to prevent little ones and adults from getting overwhelmed.
+• Try to intersperse longer queues with more leisurely activities that don’t require waiting.
+This can prevent little ones and adults from getting overwhelmed.

-• Save some rides for after 4 pm (if things don’t get too tiring for you) as the theme park is at peak busyness from 11am - 4pm.
+• Save some rides for after 4:00 pm (if things don’t get too tiring for you), as the park starts to empty at this time.

-However, it’s more expensive to jump queues than reserve a spot.
-Reserve and Ride prices range from £15 up to £70 per person.
+Jumping queues is more expensive than reserving a spot.
+Reserve and Ride prices range from £25 to £90 per person.

 Food and drink